icaksh/cinnabar-otp-sender/README.md

 `API-Key` is required.
 Get from `PRIVATE_API_KEY` from your `.env` file.

 #### Request Query
 A JSON-encoded object for the otp.
-The `phoneNumber` is required, and reservable_ports must be included if type is tcp.
+The `phoneNumber` must be includeed.

 |Object Field | Type | Required | Description|
 |-------------|------|----------|------------|